 The top stories of the day as recounted by Kirk Minihane.

-We wrap up the day with the best in sound and more...
+We wrap up a Monday with some of the best sound bites you may have missed.